 Intangible Assets - Intangible assets acquired in business combinations are capitalized and subsequently amortized on a straight-line basis over their estimated useful life.
-We regularly perform reviews to determine if facts and circumstances exist which indicate that the useful lives of our intangible assets are shorter than originally estimated or the carrying amount of these assets may not be recoverable.
+We review our intangible assets for impairment when events or circumstances indicate the carrying value may not be recoverable.
 When indicators exist, recoverability of assets is measured by a comparison of the carrying value of the asset group to the estimated undiscounted future net cash flows expected to be generated by the asset group.
 If the asset group is determined not to be recoverable, the Company performs an analysis of the fair value of the individual long-lived assets and will recognize an impairment loss when the fair value is less than the carrying value of such long-lived assets.
 Patent costs consist primarily of legal and filing fees incurred to file patents on proprietary methods and technology we developed.
 Patent costs are expensed when incurred, as they are insignificant.

-In the fourth quarter of the year ended September 30, 2023, we recorded an impairment of definite lived intangible assets in our Material and Substrate segment.
+In the first quarter of the year ended September 30, 2024 and the fourth quarter of the year ended September 30, 2023, we recorded an impairment of definite lived intangible assets in our Semiconductor Fabrication Solutions segment.
 See Note 9 for a description of the facts and circumstances leading to the intangible asset impairment.

 Goodwill - Goodwill is recorded when the purchase price paid for an acquisition exceeds the estimated fair value of net identified tangible and intangible assets acquired.
 Goodwill is not subject to amortization but is tested for impairment annually or when it is determined that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If it is concluded that there is impairment, we would recognize an impairment charge for the amount by which the carrying amount exceeds the reporting unit's fair value (although the loss would not exceed the total amount of goodwill allocated to the reporting unit).
+In the first quarter of the year ended September 30, 2024, we recorded an impairment of goodwill in our Semiconductor Fabrication Solutions segment.
+Additional information on impairment testing of goodwill is set forth in Note 10.

 Revenue Recognition - We recognize revenue when a customer obtains control of promised goods or services in an amount that reflects the consideration expected to be received in exchange for those goods or services.
 A performance obligation is a promise in a contract to transfer a product or service to the customer.
 The transaction price of a contract is allocated to each distinct performance obligation based upon the relative standalone selling price ("SSP") for each performance obligation and is recognized as revenue upon satisfaction of the performance obligation.
 We have elected the practical expedient in ASC 606 whereby an entity need not adjust the promised amount of consideration for the effects of a significant financing component if the entity expects, at contract inception, that the period between when the entity transfers a promised good or service to a customer and when the customer pays for that good or service will be one year or less.
-We have also elected the practical expedient in ASC 606 where performance obligations are satisfied over time and the invoiced amount corresponds directly with the value the provided to the customer.
+We have also elected the practical expedient in ASC 606 whereby an entity may recognize revenue on an as-invoiced basis in certain cases where performance obligations are satisfied over time and the invoiced amount corresponds directly with the value the provided to the customer.
 To record revenue properly, we apply the following five steps: